Practical advice for new SIEFs

 Gather the data

 Note: The advice here relates to the organisational aspects of data gathering.
-The scientific aspects will be dealt with in phase 4 of the REACH 2018 Roadmap: Assessing hazard and risk.

 To find out which data is available in the SIEF, you can survey all the SIEF members, for example, based on the data exchange form that can be found in Annex I of the Guidance on data sharing.